adambiro1/knowledgebase/lock_IPaddress.md

-# Lock IP Addres on CentOsStream
+# Lock IP Addres on CentOsStream and Alma Linux

 create a  /etc/sysconfig/network-scripts/ifcfg-eth0 file